-In keeping with the high educational standards of the College, the equipment utilized affords students the opportunity to develop a practical, working knowledge of the equipment and materials they likely will be using on the job.
+In keeping with the high standards of the College, students are afforded the opportunity to develop a practical, working knowledge of the equipment and materials they will likely be using on the job.
+The College provides students with handson instruction using a variety of program and industry related equipment.